What is the Cheapest Way to Move a Short Distance?

 *Est. Cost: $100 – $400

 With this option, you rent the truck and hire an additional hand or two as “labor only” help.
 Labor only means the moving help does not provide a truck or equipment.
 They are just an extra hand.
-You can find independent labor contractors for as cheap as $15-$20 an hour, or hire more reputable help from a moving company for around $40-$60 per person per hour.
+You can find independent labor contractors for as cheap as $15-$20 an hour, or pay a bit more for professional help from movers like College Hunks Hauling Junk & Moving.
+Many truck rental companies, such as U-Haul also offer moving help as a service add-on.

 Pros